DeckOfPandas/too-much-of-a-person/docs/HOWTO- Add a story to the website.md

 GitHub has a feature called "branches", allowing there to be different versions of the repository that might have differernt bits of work in progress, so you don't have to have all work in the main website at the same time.

-It will be far easier for us to organise your content if you always upload to the same branch, then when we're sure everything's okay we can merge it into the main branch (which is called "source").
+It will be far easier for us to organise your content if you always upload to a new branch, then when we're sure everything's okay we can merge it into the main branch (which is called "source").

-Let's upload all new content to the branch "content/uploads".
-To do this, you need to be on the correct branch when you create or upload a file.
-You can select what branch you're on using the dropdown box on the top left-hand side of the file window.
+To do this, when you create or upload a file, you will enter some comment at the bottom of the page describing what you did, and below that are two radio buttons, one for "commit directly to this brancH" and the other for "open a new branch and commit to that".
+Choose the second one.
+It doesn't reallllly matter what you call the new branch, but it would be easier for me if it were called something like "uploads/helen-j-photos" or "uploads/batch-upload-of-markdown" so we can keep track together.

 ### Step 1: Identifying stories -- decide on the slug